MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

 1. Set up and assign number series.

-    1. Select the search for page icon in the top-right corner of the page, enter **Sales & Receivables Setup**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Sales & Receivables Setup`, and then choose the related link.

     2. In the **Sales & Receivables Setup** page, go to the **Number Series** FastTab.

-    3. In the **Customer** field, the value CUST is already filled in.
+    3. In the **Customer Nos.** field, the value CUST is already filled in.
 Click on the Look Up Value button and select **+ New**.

-    4. In the opened **No. Series List** page, fill in the following fields:
+    4. In the opened **No. Series** page, fill in the following fields:

         1. In the **Code** field, enter **CUST WEB**